-In San Francisco the 'ladies of the evening' jump off a wagon full of beer barrels marked 'Pabst Blue Ribbon.'
-Pabst was called 'Select' until 1882 when, due to their practice of tying a blue ribbon around the neck, it was frequently asked for as 'that blue ribbon beer.'
+In San Francisco the prostitutes jump off a wagon full of beer barrels marked 'Pabst Blue Ribbon.'
+It was called Select until 1882.
+Due to their practice of tying a blue ribbon around the neck, it was frequently asked for as 'that blue ribbon beer.'

-When the train stops after the American Indian raid, the sign on the train station says "Fort Kearney", and the station manager mentions a local train that will run to Omaha, establishing the location in Nebraska.
+When the train stops after the Native American raid, the train station sign says "Fort Kearney", and the station manager mentions a local train that will run to Omaha.
 In 1872, the sign should have read "Kearney Junction."
 Fort Kearny (correct spelling) was shut down in 1871.
-The second "e" was added to the city of Kearney, Nebraska's name due to a postal error, and it has since remained with that spelling.
+A postal error added a second "e" to Kearny, Nebraska, and the spelling has been Kearney ever since.

-When the American train stops unexpectedly, for the pow-wow with the Indians, and again later, when the buffalo are stampeding across the tracks, the locomotive is shown behind the same cluster of bushes.
-(Incidentally, the railroad company would never allow foliage to grow that close to the right-of-way.
-They would cut it back, to avoid track fires caused by stray embers dropped from the engine.)
+When the American train stops unexpectedly, for the pow-wow with the Indians, and later, when the buffalo are stampeding across the tracks, the locomotive is behind the same cluster of bushes.
+Incidentally, the railroad would never allow foliage to grow that close to the right-of-way.
+They would cut it back, to avoid track fires caused by stray embers dropped from the engine.

-When Passepartout is trying to escape the Sioux Indians on horseback, his horse leaves a trail of dust.
-At one point, it is obvious that two scenes were filmed and spliced together as the dust pattern changes instantly.
-A large rock in the background provides a shadow to fully observe this.
+When Passepartout tries to escape the Sioux on horseback, his horse leaves a trail of dust.
+The dust pattern changes completely at one point, revealing 2 scenes spliced together.
+A large rock in the background provides a shadow to fully observe it.

-When Inspector Fix and Passepartout are in the bar sitting down and talking, the inspector has his left hand on top of his walking stick with his right hand on top of his left.
+When Inspector Fix and Passepartout are in the bar sitting down and talking, the inspector's left hand is on top of his walking stick, with his right hand on top of his left.
 A moment later, his hands are reversed.

-The scenes which supposedly take place in Yokohama, Japan, were in fact shot in Kamakura, west of Yokohama, and in Kyoto, far southwest of Yokohama.
-The film visually links Kamakura's Great Buddha with Kyoto's Heian Shrine (making it appear as if they are within walking distance of one another), though in reality the two locations are in separate regions of Japan.
+The scenes set in Yokohama, Japan, were shot in Kamakura, west of Yokohama, and Kyoto, far southwest of Yokohama.
+The film makes Kamakura's Great Buddha look like it's walking distance from Kyoto's Heian Shrine, but they are in separate regions of Japan.

-When crossing the mountains in the balloon at high altitude, both Fogg and Passepartout are shown wearing light clothing and no gloves when opening the champagne.
-The air temperature around them would have been freezing, yet they exhibit no sign of being cold.
+When Fogg and Passepartout cross the mountains in the balloon at high altitude, both are wearing light clothing and no gloves when opening the champagne.
+The air temperature around them would have been freezing, yet they show no signs of being cold.

-When Fogg and Passepartout are traveling in the balloon, the streamers at the bottom of the basket are fluttering behind them.
-Since a balloon moves with the wind, streamers generally tend to hang straight down or flutter randomly in the turbulence.
+When Princess Aouda, Fogg, and Passepartout travel in the balloon, the streamers at the bottom of the basket flutter behind them.
+A balloon moves with the wind, so streamers tend to hang straight down or flutter randomly in the turbulence.

-In all the close-up scenes with the gas balloon the basket ropes are tight from the load ring and down, but from the load ring and up to the balloon they are slack.
-Had it been a real flying gas balloon, all the ropes and also the net above the load ring would have been very tight during flight since they are carrying the weight of the basket and everything in it.
-It is clearly visible that the lifting force, by a stage crane, is erroneously placed in the center through the appending gas valve.
-Had the sandbags on the basket actually contained sand, they would not have bounced around so lightly.
-Not to venture into details, but most of the flight behavior of the balloon is completely unnatural when compared to the behavior of a real aerostat under such circumstances.
+In all close-up scenes with the gas balloon the basket ropes are tight from the load ring and down, but from the load ring and up to the balloon they are slack.
+Had it been a real flying gas balloon, all the ropes and the net above the load ring would have been very tight during flight, since they are carrying the weight of the basket and everything in it.
+The lifting force, a stage crane, is erroneously placed in the center through the appending gas valve.
+If the sandbags on the basket actually contained sand, they would not have bounced around so lightly.